akinyosoyeisaac/Water_Portability_Prediction/README.md

 As lack of access to fresh water has becoming increasing, with rapid population growth and climate change taking place especially in Africa countries.
 Which will have a severe impact on different sector of the socio-economic ranging from health, education, agriculture, productivity, sustainable development.
 Hence, this project seek to drive a position change by using water quality historical data to predict whether the quality of water is suitable for human consumption or not or for other activities such as agriculture etc.
 > Data on water ph, hardness, solids, chloramines, sulfate, conductivity, organiccarbon, trihalomethanes, turbidity were used in predicting its potability.

+> The dataset used in this project was taken from [Kaggle](https://www.kaggle.com/datasets/adityakadiwal/water-potability)

 ## 🌟 Highlights